Adapters

 - Coded implementation that talks to the AI model and implements the Unified Protocol.

-- Metadata object that you manage in Builders → Adapters, which establishes the relationship to the models.
+- Metadata object that you manage in Builders/Adapters, which establishes the relationship to the models.

-Adapters Main Screen
+Main Screen

 The main screen displays all registered adapters in your DIAL instance.

-Adapters Grid
+Adapters grid

 |---|---|

-| Description | Free-text notes about the adapter’s purpose (e.g., “Adapter for OpenAI models”). |
+| Description | Brief description of the adapter (e.g., "Adapter for OpenAI models"). |

 | Updated time | Timestamp of the last update to this adapter's configuration.
 Useful to track recent changes. |